jacopodonati/img-dl/README.md

 ### Comics

 - [Dilbert](https://www.dilbert.com): download link on top of the image.
-- [GoComics](https://www.gocomics.com): download button just below the calendar navigation. (tested on Calvin and Hobbes, should work elsewhere.)
+- [GoComics](https://www.gocomics.com): download button just below the calendar navigation, ~~or on top of a comic list to download a zip containing every listed comic~~. (tested on Calvin and Hobbes, should work elsewhere.)
 - [xkcd](https://xkcd.com): download button inside the navigation toolbar.

 ### Other